Nickduino/Somfy_Remote/README.md

 **How the hardware works:**
 Connect a *433.42 Mhz* RF transmitter to Arduino Pin 5 (or change the pin in the sketch).
-I couldn't find a 433.*42* MHz transmitter so I hacked a current remote.
-I also ordered 433.42 MHz crystals to change the regular 433.92 MHz I have on my transmitter.
+I couldn't find a 433.*42* MHz transmitter so I hacked a remote to send my signals.
+I then ordered 433.42 MHz crystals to change the regular 433.92 MHz ones I have on my transmitters: that's the cheapest way to do it.
 Other option would be to use a tunable transmitter (but that hardly looks like the easy way and I'm not a ham radio, so...).

 **How the software works:**